lauraibnz/music-latent-disentanglement/README.md

 ## Overview

-This repository studies structure--timbre disentanglement for one-shot timbre transfer and controllable music generation.
-In contrast to approaches that define structure implicitly through pitch and tempo transformations, this project places structure at the center of the disentanglement process by guiding it with symbolic musical information, specifically MIDI.
+This repository presents a symbolic-guided method for structure--timbre disentanglement for one-shot timbre transfer and controllable music generation.
+In contrast to approaches that define structure implicitly through pitch and tempo transformations, the method places structure at the center of the disentanglement process by guiding it with symbolic musical information, specifically MIDI.

-The method combines:
+The proposed symbolic-guided method combines:

 - structure-preserving augmentations
 - pitch supervision
 - timbre triplet supervision

-- a `DiffusionTransformer1D` trained under a `RectifiedFlow` formulation
+These components operate in the latent space of a pretrained music autoencoder, in our case `music2latent`, enabling efficient training and inference.

-All components operate in the latent space of a pretrained music autoencoder, `music2latent`, enabling efficient training and inference while supporting reconstruction, one-shot timbre transfer, and controllable generation.
+Output latents are generated with a `DiffusionTransformer1D` trained under a `RectifiedFlow` formulation, supporting reconstruction, one-shot timbre transfer, and controllable music generation.

 ![Music Disentanglement Overview](assets/music-disentanglement.png)